OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ## Optional parameters

-In Excel for Windows (version 1812 or later), you can declare optional parameters for your custom functions.
+Whereas regular parameters are required, optional parameters are not.
 When a user invokes a function in Excel, optional parameters appear in brackets.

-For example, a function `FOO` with one required parameter called `parameter1` and one optional parameter called `parameter2` would appear as `=FOO(parameter1, [parameter2])` in Excel.
+For example, a function `=MAKEPIZZA` with one required parameter called `cheese` and one optional parameter called `anchovies` would appear as `=MAKEPIZZA(cheese, [anchovies])` in Excel.

 To make a parameter optional, add `"optional": true` to the parameter in the JSON metadata file that defines the function.
 The following example shows what this might look like for the function `=ADD(first, second, [third])`.
 Notice that the optional `[third]` parameter follows the two required parameters.
 Required parameters will appear first in Excel’s Formula UI.